Berghuis v. Thompkins

 Berghuis v.
-Thompkins, 560 U.S. 370 (2010), is a landmark decision by the Supreme Court of the United States in which the Court considered the position of a suspect who understands their right to remain silent under Miranda v.
-Arizona and is aware that they have the right to remain silent, but does not explicitly invoke or waive the right.

-The Court held that unless and until the suspect actually states that they are relying on their right(s), their subsequent voluntary statements may be used in court and police may continue to interact with (or question) them.
-The mere act of remaining silent is, on its own, insufficient to imply the suspect has invoked their rights.
-Furthermore, a voluntary reply even after lengthy silence can be construed as to implying a waiver.
+Thompkins, 560 U.S. 370 (2010), is a landmark decision by the Supreme Court of the United States in which the Court held that, unless and until a criminal suspect explicitly states that they are relying on their right to remain silent, their voluntary statements may be used in court and police may continue to question them.
+The mere act of remaining silent is not sufficient to imply the suspect has invoked their rights even when the suspect actually intended their silence to have that effect.
+Furthermore, a voluntary reply even after lengthy silence can be construed as waiving the right to remain silent.

 The Court was split, 5–4.
-The dissent, authored by Justice Sonia Sotomayor, argued that Miranda and other previous cases had required a claimed waiver of a constitutional right to be shown more strongly, especially in light of a lengthy interrogation with a possible "compelling influence" during which the accused had remained almost entirely silent for almost 3 hours prior to the self-incriminating statement.
+The dissent, authored by Justice Sonia Sotomayor, argued that Miranda v.
+Arizona and other previous cases had required the waiver of a constitutional right to be much clearer, especially because of the "compelling influence" that an interrogation causes after police have spent several hours pressuring a suspect.

-Responses from legal observers and the media were divided.
-Many considered Berghuis a further erosion of Miranda and were concerned it was "turning the clocks back" on safeguards developed in previous cases.
-At least one scholar has argued that Thompkins effectively gutted Miranda.
-Others saw the ruling as a sign of strength and a signal that the Court, under its own impetus, was willing to address known issues resulting from the view of terrorism as crime.
-The more common view was concerned that vulnerable citizens could now be placed under pressure and, despite having an understanding of their rights, could be more easily coerced in a manner prejudicial to their interests.
+Many considered Berghuis the latest in a line of cases eroding Miranda, perhaps "turning the clocks back" on safeguards for people being investigated by the police.
+At least one scholar argued that Berghuis effectively gutted Miranda.
+The opinion is commonly criticized as giving police permission to compromise vulnerable citizens in interrogation and, in effect, making it easier for the police to work around the theoretical existence of those citizens' rights.